Nuvvu Thopu Raa: Production

 Harinath Babu, a protégé of Krishna Vamsi and YVS Chowdary, who also wrote the film's screenplay made his debut as a director with this film, casting Sudhakar Komakula, who garnered acclaim for Life is Beautiful (2012), in the lead role.
 Nitya Shetty was cast as the lead actress.
 The film was initially shot in Hyderabad.
 About 70% of the film was shot in several locations across Utah including Bryce Canyon National Park and Bonneville Salt Flats.
 The film was shot in the United States for fifty-three days.
 Komakula plays a man from Saroornagar in the film.
 The film finished shooting in May of 2018.
 Nirosha returned to Telugu cinema after a sabbatical with this film.
 The film was distributed by Allu Aravind and Bunny Vasu.

 National Award winner, Padmashri Thota Tharani was the production designer of the film.
-Among the crew who were part of the filming in the USA are line producer Stephanie Ollertion (USA), location manager Edmund Rose (USA), Jake Buntjer (Art Director, USA), Duy Beck (Stunts, USA), and cinematographer Venkat C Dileep (USA).
+Among the crew who were part of the filming in the USA are line producer Stephanie Ollertion (USA), location manager Prathap Velavaluri Sekhar (Utah), Edmund Rose (USA), Jake Buntjer (Art Director, USA), Duy Beck (Stunts, USA), and cinematographer Venkat C Dileep (USA).
 In India, the crew among others were cinematographer Prakash Velayudhan, Vijay Master (Stunts), editor SB Uddhav, sound designer Krishnan Subramanyan and audiographer Siva Kumar.
 The music director was Suresh Bobbili - all songs of the movie except two were composed by him.
 He also composed the background score.
 Guest composer P. A. Deepak (Grammy Award winner) composed two songs and did the final mixing for all the songs.
 Dolby Atmos mix and sound design was done at AM studios, owned by A. R. Rehman.